Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Introduction

 \section{Introduction}

-Geological records, such as oxygen isotope ($\delta^{18}O$) data from zircons, show that liquid water was present on the Earth's surface as early as 4.4 billion years ago (gigayears ago, Ga)\footnote{Throughout this manuscript we use two time scales, one of which is typically used in astrophysics and one of which is often used in Earth sciences.
+Geological records, such as oxygen isotope ($\delta^{18}$O) data from zircons, show that liquid water was present on the Earth's surface as early as 4.4 billion years ago (gigayears ago, Ga)\footnote{Throughout this manuscript we use two time scales, one of which is typically used in astrophysics and one of which is often used in Earth sciences.
 The first one is the time after formation of the Sun, measured in units of millions of years (Myr) or billions of years (Gyr).
 The second one is the time before present, with units abbreviated as ``Ga'' for giga-annum \citep{Arndt2011}.
 We use Ga for ``gigayears ago'' or ``gigayears old''.
 For the conversion between the time scales we use a solar age of $4.567\,(\pm\,0.06)$\,Gyr determined from $^{204}$Pb/$^{206}$Pb vs. $^{207}$Pb/$^{206}$Pb isotope measurements in the Allende meteorite \citep{Amelin2007}.} \citep{Mojzsis2001,Wilde2001,2014NatGe...7..219V}.
-This water would not have been pure water near room temperature and pressure but a high-temperature ($300$\,K--$450$\,K) and high-pressure (${\sim}500$\,bar) mix of H$_2$O and CO$_2$. \citet{Liu2004} suggested that CO$_2$ was then removed continuously over ${\sim}100$\,Myr to form carbonate rocks.
-Life could have been present as early as 3.8\,Ga to 3.5\,Ga as suggested by possible biosignatures preserved in ancient rocks \citep{Schidlowski1988,Rosing1999}, and diverse aquatic life was certainly established by 3.5\,Ga - 3.4\,Ga as for instance evidenced by organic biosignatures and fossil microbial mats \citep{Lowe1980,Walter1980,Allwood2006,vanKranendonk2011,Duda2016,Duda2018,HickmanLewis2018,Homann2019}. $^{18}$O/$^{16}$O isotope ratios in marine cherts and carbonates suggests Archean ocean temperatures between $50^\circ$ and $85^\circ$ \citep{Knauth2005}, although longevity and extent of these conditions remain unclear.
+This water would not have been pure water near room temperature and pressure but a high-temperature ($300$\,K--$450$\,K) and high-pressure (${\sim}500$\,bar) mix of H$_2$O and CO$_2$. \citet{Liu2004} suggested that CO$_2$ was then removed continuously over ${\sim}100$\,Myr to form carbonate rocks, although this is unfortunately not documented in the geological rock record.
+Life could have been present as early as 3.8\,Ga to 3.5\,Ga as suggested by possible biosignatures (particularly organic matter and its carbon isotopic composition) preserved in ancient rocks \citep{Schidlowski1988,Rosing1999}, and diverse aquatic life was certainly established by 3.5\,Ga - 3.4\,Ga as for instance evidenced by organic biosignatures and fossil microbial mats \citep{Lowe1980,Walter1980,Allwood2006,vanKranendonk2011,Duda2016,Duda2018,HickmanLewis2018,Homann2019}. $^{18}$O/$^{16}$O isotope ratios in marine cherts and carbonates suggests Archean ocean temperatures between $50^\circ$C and $85^\circ$C \citep{Knauth2005}, although longevity and extent of these conditions remain unclear \citep[see e.g. discussion in][]{Sengupta2020}.
 Moreover, no evidence for glaciations exist until about 2.9\,Ga \citep{vonBrunn1993,Young1998,VanKranendonk2012}.